 Everything seemed more real to him.
 His senses hadn’t become more keen--he couldn’t see further or hear things more distant--yet, he felt more alert.
 More aware of the beauty of sensation.
 When he touched the stone floor, he marveled at its roughness.
 It was so wonderful.
 And the sound of wind passing through the thin dungeon window up above.
 Had it always been that melodic?
 How could he not have noticed?

-“Keep your part of the bargain,” Phan said harshly, and Vasher noted the tones in his voice, the beauty of each one, how close they were to harmonics.
+“Keep your part of the bargain,” Phan said, and Vasher noted the tones in his voice, the beauty of each one, how close they were to harmonics.
 Perfect pitch.
-A gift for anyone with over two hundred Breath.
+A gift for anyone who reached the Second Heightening.
 It would be good to have that again.

 Vasher stood, then pulled out the colorless scarf he had used earlier.
 He tossed it over Pahn’s shoulder, letting it hang down.
 Then, Vasher Breathed.
-He didn’t bother with focus or color--indeed, he used an object that had itself been Bled of color.
+He didn’t bother with making the object look like a person’s body, or have a piece of flesh attached to it for a focus.
+He just Breathed, drawing the color from his own shirt.

 Vasher met Pahn’s resigned eyes.

-Then, Vasher made his Command.
-“Strangle,” he said, fingers touching the scarf.
+“Strangle things,” Vasher Commanded, fingers touching the quivering scarf.

-It quivered immediately, drawing out a good four hundred of Vasher’s Breaths.
-Yet, it came to life, Awakening and following his command.
-It quickly wrapped around Pahn’s neck, tightening, choking him.
+It twisted immediately, drawing away many of Vasher’s Breaths, but even that number was only a tiny bit to Vasher now.
+The scarf quickly wrapped around Pahn’s neck, tightening, choking him.
 Pahn didn’t struggle or gasp, he simply bore the execution, watching Vasher with hatred until his eyes bulged and he died.

 Hatred.
-Vasher had known enough of that, in his time.
+Vasher had known enough of that in his time.
 Fortunately, this day he had been the lesser of two loathings.
-He quietly reached up and recovered the Breath from the scarf, then left Pahn dangling in his prison.
+He quietly reached up and recovered his Breath from the scarf, then left Pahn dangling in his prison.

-Vasher passed quietly though the hallways of cells, marveling at the color of the woods and even the stones.
-A new color appeared.
+Vasher passed quietly though the prison, marveling at the color of the woods and even the stones.
+After a few moments of walking, he noticed a new color in the hallway.
 Red.

-He stepped around the pool of blood which was seeping down the inclined dungeon hallway, then stepped into the guard room.
-The three men he’d seen earlier, as well as two others, lay dead.
+He stepped around the pool of blood which was seeping down the inclined dungeon floor, then moved into the guard room.
+The three men he’d seen earlier--as well as two others--lay dead.
 One of them sat in a chair.
-Nighblood, still mostly sheathed, had been rammed through his chest.
-About an inch of a dark black blade--crafted from something that didn’t have the luster of metal--was visible beneath the silver sheath.
+Nightblood, still mostly sheathed, had been rammed through the man’s chest.
+About an inch of a dark black blade was visible beneath the silver sheath.

-Vasher reached for the sword’s hilt, carefully sliding the weapon fully back into is sheath, then doing up the clasp.
+Vasher reached to the sword’s hilt, then carefully slid the weapon fully back into is sheath.
+He did up the clasp.

 I did very well today, a voice said in his mind.